 The progression

 Start with square recognition, so you can name any square's color in under 2 seconds.
 Next, piece path tracing, where you follow a knight or bishop from one square to another through intermediate positions held only in your head.
 Then position memory, studying a setup briefly and reconstructing it without looking.
 Finally, multi-move calculation, where you project forcing lines without moving pieces.
+Our guided visualization trainer sequences these stages automatically so you never skip one by accident.

 Each stage locks in before the next is added.
 Players who skip ahead usually stall at full blindfold games because their underlying board map is not automatic.